 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer, Barriers to Making Algal Biofuels, and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Collapse Chronicles, Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report

 Just as fish swim in water, we swim in oil.
 You can’t understand the predicament we’re in until you can see the oil that saturates every single aspect of our life.

 What follows is a life cycle of a simple object, the pencil.
-I’ve cut and reworded Leonard Read’s 1958 essay I Pencil, My Family Tree to show the fossil fuel energy inputs (OBJECTS are in BOLD CAPITALS, ACTIONS are italicized).
+I’ve cut back and reworded Leonard Read’s 1958 essay I Pencil, My Family Tree to show the fossil fuel energy inputs (OBJECTS made using energy, like the pencil, are in BOLD CAPITALS, ACTIONS are BOLD ITALICIZED).

 All the SAWS.
 TRUCKS, ROPE and OTHER GEAR to HARVEST and CART cedar logs to the RAILROAD siding.
 The MINING of ore, MAKING of STEEL, and its REFINEMENT into SAWS, AXES, and MOTORS.